Riley-Py/UWaterloo-Work/EARTH 121/Field Notes/Field Notes Journal 4 - Is This Depiction of the Rock Cycle Complete & Accurate.md

 ## Impact of Incomplete Rock Cycle (example of Systems Thinking) (300 Words Max)

-The impact of an incomplete rock cycle for learning about the systems
+The impact of an incomplete rock cycle for learning about the systems of the Earth is substantial.
+The original